How to Announce a Death in an Appropriate Way

 Keep It Short and Simple

-You don’t need to write much in the post or letter.
+The death announcement wording is ought to be simple.
+You don’t need to write much.
 Give the deceased person’s full name, the date of birth and death.
 You should briefly mention the cause of the death.
 Notify about the place and the date of burial.
 You can also include the date and place of religious and other funeral services if they’re planned already.
 Otherwise, tell the recipient that further details are to be provided later via email, social networks, and so on.

 No Need to Hurry